koii-network/docs/develop/write-a-koii-task/task-development-guide/executable-structure/setup.md

 }
 ```

-Usually there's no need to modify this function, except you want to add extra `console.log` or change a function's name.
+Usually, there's no need to modify this function, except if you want to add an extra `console.log` or change a function's name.